-- Chapel students must meet the standards listed above when attending chapel. - Integrated Clinical Experience Students must wear the Department black polo shirt and black or khaki colored pants. - Laboratories Lab dress will vary from course to course and will be outlined by the instructor. - Clinical Rotations (Practicums & Affiliations) specific dress requirements will be outlined in the Clinical Education Policies and Procedures Manual.
+- Chapel Students must meet the standards listed above when attending chapel. - Integrated Clinical Experience Students must wear the Department black polo shirt and black or khaki colored pants. - Laboratories Lab dress will vary from course to course and will be outlined by the instructor. - Clinical Rotations (Short and Long Clinical Experiences) Specific dress requirements are outlined in the Clinical Education Policies and Procedures Manual.